tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 ### !_log

-Optional notebook to keep track of the daily tasks on the fly.
+Optional notebook to keep track of the daily projects on the fly.
 It contains only `log notes` that are created daily and named by the actual date.

 ### 0_pool

 This notebook is the container for all of your newly created projects (`project notes`).
 You can put here ideas you will be working on in the future, projects that are not started yet.
 Projects notes appear here in the `creation phase`.
 Project notes remain here during the `brainstorming` phase too.
-As soon as you started working on it, the task moves to the `1_ongoing notebook`.
+As soon as you started working on it, the project moves to the `1_ongoing notebook`.

 ### 1_ongoing